Asset sources: Wikipedia Commons and provided photos

 Both Vermilion and Tahlia have also experienced men on Tinder sending them transphobic or trans-fetishizing messages.
-(Sometimes, Vermilion said, it appeared the men hadn't even bothered to read her full profile before swiping right.)
+(Sometimes, Vermilion said, it appeared the men hadn't even bothered checking out her full profile before swiping right.)
 Vermilion expressed concern that Tinder might suspend and/or ban profiles based on the number of reports they get from other Tinder users.